Research Where You Are Going

 Time To Eat

 2. We bring our own food for our daughter for every flight.
-We never let our daughter eat something if we don’t know the ingredients, and she never eats anything without her auto-injector on hand.
-We carry at least four EpiPens on every trip.
+We never let our daughter eat something if we don’t know the ingredients, and she never eats anything without her epinephrine auto-injector on hand.
+We carry at least four auto-injectors on every trip.

 4. Bring enough food for your first day, so you don’t have to shop the moment you arrive.
 Think pasta and a can of pasta sauce for a first night’s dinner – or instant noodles for an overnight in a hotel room without a kitchen.

 5. Are you staying longer than a week?
-Then bring allergy-free bread loaves and freeze some once you get to your destination.
+Then bring allergy-friendly bread loaves and freeze some once you get to your destination.
 That way, the bread will last.

 6. We eat as many meals as possible in our rental unit’s kitchen.
 When we go out for a day trip, we pack lunches and snacks to bring with us.
 If we absolutely have to eat out, we will not count on a waiter to communicate about the allergies.
 We try to speak directly to the person preparing the food and explain: the allergies, the fact that they are life-threatening, and to ask about possible cross-contamination.
 We prefer smaller restaurants because you have a better chance of speaking to the cook.

 Stick with plain, simple foods (no sauces) to reduce risk.
 For example, plain rice, plain pasta, plain vegetables and grilled chicken or fish.
 Ask if an allergen has been on the grill before ordering.